Correcting your Vision with LASIK Eye Surgery

 Laser vision correction involves reshaping the cornea to improve visual acuity using a high-energy laser known as the excimer laser.
 With the aid of this computer-controlled laser, Dr. Burns is able to remove tissue from the cornea with extreme precision.
 The two laser eye surgeries performed most frequently by Dr. Burns are laser in-situ keratomileusis (LASIK) and photorefractive keratectomy (PRK).

-LASIK involves removing tissue from the middle layers of the cornea using the excimer laser.
-LASIK can be used to treat myopia, presbyopia, and astigmatism.
-There are two steps to the LASIK procedure.
+LASIK eye surgery involves removing tissue from the middle layers of the cornea using the excimer laser.
+LASIK eye surgery can be used to treat myopia, presbyopia, and astigmatism.
+There are two steps to the LASIK eye surgery procedure.
 First, a corneal flap is created, which is lifted to expose the inner cornea for step two, tissue ablation by an excimer laser.
 Once the cornea has been reshaped, the flap is repositioned, at which point the procedure is complete.
-LASIK is popular because it is extremely effective, with very low incidence of complications.
+LASIK eye surgery is popular because it is extremely effective, with very low incidence of complications.
 LASIK patients generally recover very quickly, with little discomfort reported following the procedure.

 LASIK with the iDESIGN® System 100% personalized just for you